Mark has secured successful outcomes for asylum clients who fear persecution for many different reasons from a wide range of countries:

-Initially represented client in FTT deportation appeal allowed on basis of Article 8, which arose from six year sentence imposed when client was a young child.
+Initially represented client in FTT deportation appeal allowed on basis of Article 8, which arose from six year sentence of imprisonment imposed when client was a young child.
 Successfully argued no error of law in SSHD appeal to the Upper Tribunal.

-Successfully argued error of law based on failure to properly consider risk on return in event that client continued her political activity as blogger.
-Subsequently represented client in successful FTT appeal following remittal.
+Successfully argued error of law based on failure to properly consider risk on return in event that client continued her political activity as a blogger.
+Subsequently represented client in successful FTT asylum appeal following remittal.

 Mark drafts grounds for judicial review on a range of immigration-related matters.
 He represents clients in the Upper Tribunal and Administrative Court.

 Through drafting judicial review grounds and applications for interim relief, Mark has secured release before and after the grant of permission in the Administrative Court and has assisted clients to achieve favourable settlements following transfer to the County Court.